-What is the appropriate amount of time to wait before telling your best friend that you have a debilitating illness that might end your life, or your boyfriend has dumped you, or a million other things that happen to normal people every day, without coming across as a desperate-pathetic-attention-seeking loser ?
+What is the appropriate amount of time to wait before telling your best friend that you have a debilitating illness that might end your life?
+Or that your boyfriend dumped you, or a million other things that happen to normal people every day – without coming across as a desperate-pathetic-attention-seeking loser?
 Or what is the appropriate amount of time to wait to tell without her hating you for not telling sooner, or later whichever is better/worse, without coming across as a hardass who doesn’t need anyone when dealing with trauma?
 Is there a middle ground, or is it a case of either or?

 “You look amazing?” my friend said to me as we tried outfits for a night out.
 “What’s your secret?” she continued.
 She was referring to my now concave stomach that once hung over my crotch.

 “Stress.”
-I said, but I was laughing.
+I said and laughed.
 She joined in the laughter, not knowing I was not joking.
 In the last few months weight had been falling off my body even though my eating habits hadn’t changed.
-My skin looked and felt weird and lighter than normal even though I was not bleaching.
-Sometimes I experienced severe pains all over my body or experienced unexplained dizziness.
+My skin looked and felt weird and lighter than normal even though I had not bleached.
+Sometimes I experienced severe pains all over my body and/or experienced unexplained dizziness.
 But because I was light skinned and skinny and therefore ideal according to societal expectations, everyone admired me and inquired relentlessly as to my secret.
-Deep down I knew whatever was happening to me, was not natural and it scared the hell out of me, but I was not about to argue with anyone.
+Deep down I knew whatever was happening to me, was not natural and it scared the hell out of me.
+However, I was not about to argue with anyone.
 So, all inquisitions were replied with a smile and one-word sentences.
-A voice in my head also constantly reminded me of my mother’s dying words – “not everyone who calls themselves a friend is a friend – choose them wisely!”
+It didn’t help that a voice in my head, constantly reminded me of my mother’s dying words – “not everyone who calls themselves a friend is a friend – choose them wisely!”

 We ritualised our renewed friendship by going on a singles cruise around Europe, and life went back to normal.